espakm/fmmi/README.md

 selection has a certain run-time cost.
 For any sub-matrix, a new object needs to be created that stores the memory address of the first (top-left) element of the matrix, along with the height, width and stride of the matrix.
 The stride is the distance of the matrix rows as stored in the memory.
-Using this info lets us working with blocks of matrices at their original location, eliminating the need for copying elements to a contiguous memory area.
+Using this information lets us work with blocks of matrices at their original location, eliminating the need for copying elements to a contiguous memory area.

 Not surprisingly, benchmarking showed better performance using `smatrix` instead of `dmatrix`.

 ### Differences to the original algorithms

-The implementation differs from the algorithm that is described in the referred article, in a couple of ways.
+The implementations differ from the algorithms that are described in the referred article, in a couple of ways.

 For matrices whose height or width is not a power of 2, the article suggests to add a "padding" of zeros on the right and at the bottom, so that the "padded" matrix is the smallest square matrix whose height and width is the same power of
-2. It is shown that this does not alter the results of the computation and does not increase the computation time in terms of algorithmic complexity.
+2. It is shown that this does not alter the results of the multiplication and it does not increase the computation time in terms of algorithmic complexity.

-In practical implementation, this "padding" can be achieved either by allocating a larger space for the matrix and filling up the superseding area with zeros, or by modifying the indexing operator to return zeros when an "outsider" element is referred to.
+In a practical implementation, this padding can be achieved either by allocating a larger space for the matrix and filling up the superseding area with zeros, or by modifying the indexing operator to return zeros when an "outsider" element is referred to.
 Both solutions have significant run-time costs.